mustardsauce1230/Predictive-maintenance-of-air-compressors/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-The repo can accessed as deployed dashboard at HF Spaces at: https://huggingface.co/spaces/taan30/Air_Compressor_Risk_Monitoring
+The repo can accessed as a deployed dashboard at HF Spaces: https://huggingface.co/spaces/taan30/Air_Compressor_Risk_Monitoring

-The dataset used to to train the model and as reference to emulate real time air compressor predictions: https://www.kaggle.com/datasets/afumetto/predictive-maintenance-dataset-air-compressor
+The dataset used to to train the model and as a reference to emulate real time air compressor states: https://www.kaggle.com/datasets/afumetto/predictive-maintenance-dataset-air-compressor

 System Diagram: